 - So while deciding on a good pet care routine and checklist, don’t forget to add a nutritious staple diet for your rat.
 And to provide proper nutrition to your rat, we recommend you to use block foods having all the ingredients that your rat might require for proper growth and a healthy lifestyle.

 Trust training: Investing some time to make bonds with your rat also comes in a good rat care routine.
 You must be spending a lot of social time with your rat.

 - To make a very strong and special bond between you and your rat requires trust in between you.
 Your rat must trust you.
-Thus we introduce the section of trust training in proper rat care guide.
+Thus we introduce the section of trust training in the proper rat care guide.

 - To begin the trust training, you should allow your rat to eat on your palm and call them by their name.
 You should not try to handle your rat all of sudden.
 First, let the rat be ready for it.
 Once your rat is ready, you can handle and play with your pet rats.

 - Handling the rat before they are prepared for it can be frightening for both you as well as the rat.
 So give some time to build trust between you and your rat.
 This way you can develop a strong bond.